J95Ortiz/hangman-game/README.md

 First time visitors will:

 - Be able to add their name at the start

 - Read the instructions before starting

 - Know how many chances they have to guess the word (lives)

 - Choose a difficulty level

 - Guess a letter they think is in the word

 - Depending on the outcome of the game they will get a different message

-- Have the ability to have another game
+- Have the ability to play again if they want to

 [Back to top](#contents)

 #### RETURNING VISITORS

-Returning visitors will still have the same cues and messages as a first time User.
+Returning visitors will see the same cues and messages as first time users.

-The numbers for each level are always the same, so as soon as they type their name and press the Enter key they are able to choose the level they want, and don't have to read the instructions each time before selecting.
+The numbers for each level are always the same, so as soon as they type their name and press the Enter key they can choose the level they want without having to read the instructions again.

 [Back to top](#contents)

 #### FREQUENT VISITORS

-A frequent visitor will know the structure and how the game works.
-They shouldn't feel the need to read through the instructions and would know which number corresponds to each level and how the game works.
+A frequent visitor will be familiar with the structure and how the game works.
+They shouldn't feel the need to read through the instructions and should know which number corresponds to each level and how the game works.

 [Back to top](#contents)